 - Learn very practical skills that will enhance your everyday effectiveness at work

 - Discover what it is that successful leaders know about how to do business—day-by-day

 - Grasp methods for enhancing your personal credibility in the workplace

 ||Building Engagement: What Leaders Do To Manage Talent & Build Allegiance

 - October 16-17, 2014

 Austin, Texas (map & directions)

 $12,000 - General Management Certificate

-The program fee includes materials, lunches and breaks.
+The program fee includes all materials, lunches, and refreshments during breaks.

 Registration is not complete until payment is received.